FigSystems/dpt/doc/spec.md

 Runs the first package specified in an environment that also includes the others.

-## dpt dev-env [packages] -- [args]
+## dpt dev-env \[packages\] -- \[args\]

 Fetches the packages if they are not found into the store, and runs them in the same ways as run-multi does.
 Only intended for the purpose of `makedpt` and other development related tasks.
+Note that tis mode will not follow any glues, since it is intended to be a clean development environment.

 ## dpt gen-pkg